wishabi/jqr-helpers/Readme.md

 Other Ajax options:

+* `:empty` (String) - the ID of an element which should be shown when the element you are appending/deleting from is empty.
+If you delete the last child from an element, that element will be hidden and the "empty" element will be shown.
+Conversely, when you add a child to a target with no children, the "empty" element will be hidden.
+Using `empty` without `container` implies that the target element's parent should be hidden when the last child is deleted.
+* `container` (String) - the selector (ID or class name for a parent) of the element which contains the target.
+For example, if you are appending to a `tbody` element, you may pass the `table` element's ID into this.
+This can be used in conjunction with `empty` to hide the entire table, including the header, when it is empty and instead show the `empty` element, and vice versa.
+You can skip using this option to indicate that the show/hide behavior should still happen but it should use the target element itself.
 * `:callback` (String) - the name of a JS function to call on completion.
 The function will be in the scope of the original element, and will be passed the result data of the Ajax request.